BIMU8

-Use
+Uses

 The most obvious practical use of BIMU-8 is to combine it with opioid analgesic drugs in order to counteract the dangerous respiratory depression which can occur when opioids are used in excessive doses.
 BIMU-8 does not affect the pleasurable or painkilling properties of opiates, which means that if combined with BIMU-8, large therapeutic doses of opiates could theoretically be given to humans without risking a decrease in breathing rate.
 Studies have shown BIMU-8 to be effective in rats at counteracting the respiratory depression caused by the potent opioid fentanyl, which has caused many accidental deaths in humans.
 However, no human trials of BIMU-8 have yet been carried out.

 Other studies have suggested a role for 5-HT_{4} agonists in learning and memory, and BIMU-8 was found to increase conditioned responses in mice, so this drug might also be useful for improving memory in humans.

 Some other selective 5-HT_{4} agonists such as mosapride and tegaserod (the only 5-HT_{4} agonists currently licensed for use in humans) have been found not to reduce respiratory depression.
 On the other hand, another 5-HT_{4} agonist, zacopride, does inhibit respiratory depression in a similar manner to BIMU-8.

 This suggests that either the anti-respiratory depression action is mediated via a specific subtype of the 5-HT_{4} receptor which is activated by BIMU-8 and zacopride, but not by mosapride or tegaserod, or alternatively there may be functional selectivity involved whereby BIMU-8 and zacopride produce a different physiological response following 5-HT_{4} binding compared to other 5-HT_{4} agonists.
 Another alternative to this is that the 5-HT_{4} agonist currently available for use in humans do not have great enough potency or bioavailability in the brain to elicit the same effects.